Approximate full conformal prediction in an RKHS: Abstract

 \section{Abstract}

-Full conformal prediction is a framework that implicitly formulates distribution-free confidence prediction regions for a wide range of estimators.
-However, a classical limitation of the full conformal framework is the computation of the confidence prediction regions, which is usually impossible since it requires training infinitely many estimators (for real-valued prediction for instance).
-The main purpose of the present work is to describe a generic strategy for designing a tight approximation to the full conformal prediction region that can be efficiently computed.
-Along with this approximate confidence region, a theoretical quantification of the tightness of this approximation is developed, depending on the smoothness assumptions on the loss and score functions.
-The new notion of thickness is introduced for quantifying the discrepancy between the approximate confidence region and the full conformal one.
+Full-conformal prediction is a framework that implicitly formulates distribution-free confidence prediction-regions for a wide range of estimators.
+However, a classical limitation of the full-conformal framework is the computation of the confidence prediction-regions, which is usually impossible since it requires training infinitely many estimators (for real-valued prediction for instance).
+The main purpose of the present work is to describe a generic strategy for designing a tight approximation to the full-conformal prediction-region that can be efficiently computed.
+Along with this approximate confidence-region, a theoretical quantification of the tightness of this approximation is developed, depending on the smoothness assumptions on the loss- and score-functions.
+The new notion of thickness is introduced for quantifying the discrepancy between the approximate confidence-region and the full-conformal one.